Bupa sponsors medical camp in Masaai Mara

-In May this year, Bupa Global sponsored a two-day medical camp in the rural Maasai Mara in partnership with LifeCare International, one of its key intermediary partners in Kenya.
+In May 2019, Bupa Global sponsored a two-day medical camp in the rural Maasai Mara in partnership with LifeCare International, one of its key intermediary partners in Kenya.

 The ‘Better Together’ camp organised by Lifecare International with Action in Focus, Atua Enkop Africa and Taiba Medical Centre brings together support from across the health insurance industry to provide basic medical care to vulnerable communities who need it most.

 In addition to sponsorship of the event, colleagues from Bupa Global and the Bupa Cromwell Hospital in the UK supported the camp by volunteering their time and/or medical expertise.

 Across two days volunteers assisted over 2,400 people.
 Nairobi-based surgeon, Dr Khan performed two cleft lip operations, and removed a total of 31 tumours joined by Mr Ravi Singh, Trauma and Orthopaedic Surgeon at Bupa Cromwell Hospital.
 In addition, 38 cataract operations and 350 tooth extractions were also carried out by a team of other medical professionals.